mobify/vellum/README.md

 #### Z-Index
 Organizes z-index usage by providing a set of named layers.
 Values can be incremented/decremented slightly as necessary. eg. `$stage-layer + 1`;

-1. “backdrop” should be used for purposefully placing an item behind a staged item.
-Likely a background for an element.
+1. `$backdrop-layer` should be used for purposefully placing an item behind a staged item.
+Likely an element that is used as a background.
-2. "stage" should be your first choice for moving an item in front of others.
+2. `$stage-layer` should be your first choice for moving an item in front of others.
 Likely an icon or an interface element.
-3. "orchestra" should be used to explicitly place content in front of the stage.
+3. `$orchestra-layer` should be used to explicitly place content in front of the stage.
 Likely a modal shield.
-4. "frontrow" is your last resort for moving content forward.
+4. `$frontrow-layer` is your last resort for moving content forward.
 Likely a modal dialog.

 #### Shorthand Variables
 This is a place to collect quick ways to write certain properties that you re-use often.
 We basically just declare a default `$border` here.